ipozdeev/it-skills-for-research/knowledge-transfer.md

 Instead of letting your findings talk back to audience, you might as well teach the audience how to replicate your findings.
 In 99% cases this is easily achieved with Jupyter Notebooks.

 ### what are (jupyter) notebooks?
-The Jupyter Notebook is a way for the coder to make guided tours through their work.
+The jupyter notebook is a way for the coder to make guided tours through their work.
 It is an app that runs within a web browser and allows to create and share interactive documents that contain code, visualizations, equations and explanatory text.
-Jupyter has evolved from IPython and now accommodates many different programming languages: R, Julia, C++, etc. Jupyter is open source.
+Jupyter has evolved from IPython and now accommodates many different programming languages: `R`, `Julia`, `C++`, etc. Jupyter is open source.

 ### why jupyter?
 Notebooks are easy to share and are a perfect medium to communicate the exact step-by-step process leading to the results of a research project.
 Hence their importance for reproducibility.
 Notebooks are interactive and hence provide a high didactic value allowing the target audience to better grasp the core concepts of research given hands-on examples.
 Notebooks are a promising alternative to slides-based presentations, just as interactive apps are to papers.